osrf-migration/srcsim-wiki/skip_summary.md

 final competition.

 Beware that failing to complete a checkpoint will cost you points.
-Also note that it is not possible to restart a checkpoint or to go back to an earlier checkpoint.
+Also note that it is not possible to go back to an earlier checkpoint.

+You can restart a checkpoint as many times as you wish, but beware that you'll receive an increasing time penalty each time you do so.

 ### How to skip